-- STAT 106: Elements of Statistics or an equivalent introductory statistics course
+- STAT 106 or an equivalent introductory statistics course

-- STAT 206: Data Analysis
+- STAT 206

 - Three courses from the following:

-- MATH 258: Mathematical Biology
+- MATH 236

-- MATH 336: Probability
+- MATH 258

-- STAT 216: Nonparametric Statistics
+- MATH 336

-- STAT 226: Statistical Computing with R
+- STAT 216

-- STAT 306: Topics in Statistics
+- STAT 226

-- STAT 416: Linear Regression Models
+- STAT 306

-- STAT 436: Mathematical Statistics
+- STAT 416

-- Students may count at most one statistics course from another department.
+- STAT 436

-ECON 205 or PSYC 200 may be substituted for one of the courses listed above.
+Students may count at most one statistics course from another department.
+ECON 205 or PSYC 200 may be substituted for one of the courses listed above

-Our goal is to provide a solid introduction to basic statistical methods, including data analysis, design and analysis of experiments, statistical inference, and statistical models using professional software.
+Our goal is to provide a solid introduction to basic statistical methods, including data analysis, design and analysis of experiments, statistical inference and statistical models using professional software.